MRita011/MRita011/README.md

 ##

 <p align="justify" style="font-size:17px; margin-left: 50px; margin-right: 50px;">
 Hello!
 My name is Maria Rita, and I’m 20 years old.
-I'm currently studying Software Engineering at the Polytechnic School of the Pontifical Catholic University of Rio Grande do Sul (PUCRS).<br><br>
+I'm currently studying Software Engineering at the Polytechnic School of the Pontifícia Universidade Católica do Rio Grande do Sul (PUCRS).<br><br>

-My passion for technology ignited during high school, where I had the chance to take a technical course in computer science at IFRS.
-It was through this experience, enriched by teaching and extension projects, that I discovered my deep connection to the field and its boundless possibilities.<br><br>
+My passion for technology began in high school, where I had the opportunity to take a technical course in computer science at IFRS.
+It was through this experience, enriched by teaching, extension, and innovation projects, where I was a scholarship holder, that I discovered my deep connection to the field and its boundless possibilities.<br><br>

 Today, my ambition is to become a full-stack developer, fully immersing myself in the endless opportunities that technology provides.
-But my vision extends further.
-I aspire to be a catalyst for change, inspiring and supporting other women to embark on careers in technology.
+But my dream goes beyond that: in the long term, I aspire to be a catalyst for change, inspiring and supporting girls and women to pursue careers in technology.
+Just as the women I encountered on my journey inspired and supported me, I aim to reciprocate by doing the same for others.
-Together, we can forge a more inclusive and innovative future!!<br><br>
 </p>

 <div style="text-align: center;" align="center">